nadavleva/my-ramen-playground/docs/KIND_NETWORKING_LIMITATIONS.md

 ---

 **Last Updated**: September 2025
-**Status**: Confirmed limitation - use k3s or real clusters for stable RamenDR testing
+**Status**: Both kind and k3s have limitations - kind is more stable.
+Use minikube or real clusters for production testing.